mayahq/flatland/README.md

 # Flatland

-Flatland is an environment for program synthesis experiments for machine learning methods.
-The goal is to induce the correct program to move a LOGO-like turtle to draw shapes in a 2D plane.
-Successful learning methods that generalize well in Flatland may surface insights to tackle more complex real-world program generation as described in "Towards a Measure of General Machine Intelligence" on [arxiv:2109.12075][paper].
+Flatland is an environment for program synthesis experiments.
+The goal for intelligence systems is to write programs controlling a ‘pen’ to draw the target image.

-Flow-based programs are defined as networks of reusable components running "black-box" processes, which communicate via data chunks (called information packets) travelling across predefined connections (think "conveyor belts").
+Flatland's flow-based programs (FBP) are defined as networks of reusable components running "black-box" processes, which communicate via data chunks (called information packets) travelling across predefined connections (think "conveyor belts").
+FBP is simply the coordination logic to compose different reusable components together.
+Hence, methods to learn and generate programs in this flow-based "link" language in Flatland may surface insights to tackle more complex real-world tasks as described in the paper "Towards a Measure of General Machine Intelligence" on [arxiv:2109.12075][paper].

 ## Installation